This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Fullmetal Alchemist by Hiromu Arakawa

-Fullmetal Alchemist by Hiromu Arakawa was first released in the early 2000s and it has become a beloved series that over the years has received two anime adaptations, the original 2003 series and a retelling titled Fullmetal Alchemist: Brotherhood that was released in 2009, and various manga releases, including paperback volumes, 3-in-1’s, a complete box set, and most recently, the Fullmetal Editions.
+Fullmetal Alchemist by Hiromu Arakawa, first released in the early 2000s, has become a beloved shonen manga with two popular anime adaptations: the original 2003 series and Fullmetal Alchemist: Brotherhood (2009).
+The manga is available in various formats, including paperback volumes, 3-in-1 editions, a complete box set, and the Fullmetal Editions.

 Best Sci-Fi Manga - Assassination Classroom Manga